devplayer0/fyp/report.md

 Despite the limited scope, The Online Judge was said to be "invaluable in the conducting of the CS3233 course", a module preparing students for a programming competition.
 The Online Judge was later modified for use in a first year data structures and algorithms module.
-The use of even the most rudimentary systems is clearly a significant aid to grading.
+The use of even fairly rudimentary systems is clearly a significant aid to grading.

 ### Comparison of automated grading strategies